patfada2/budget/README.md

 budget

 Next:

-add reference to cat manager dialog add category/match delete close all windows
+close all windows

+rename category

+add a pie chart by category over month

+add a sub category?